Skip to main content

 Diagnosis and treatment

-Coping and support mechanisms
+Coping and support

 • Make your environment sunnier and brighter.
-Open blinds, trim tree branches that block sunlight, or add skylights to your home.
+Open blinds, trim tree branches that block sunlight or add skylights to your home.
 Sit closer to bright windows while at home or in the office.

 • Get outside.
 Take a long walk, eat lunch at a nearby park, or simply sit on a bench and soak up the sun.
-Even on cold or cloudy days, outdoor light can help — especially if you spend some time outside within two hours of getting up in the morning.
+Even on cold or cloudy days, outdoor light can help — especially if you spend time outside within two hours of getting up in the morning.

 • Exercise regularly.
-Exercise and other types of physical activity help relieve stress and anxiety, both of which can increase SAD symptoms.
-Being more fit can make you feel better about yourself, too, which can lift your mood.
+Exercise and other types of physical activity help lower stress and anxiety, both of which can increase SAD symptoms.

 • Socialize.
 When you're feeling down, it can be hard to be social.
 Make an effort to connect with people you enjoy being around.
-They can offer support, a shoulder to cry on, or shared laughter to give you a little boost.
+They can offer support, a shoulder to cry on or shared laughter to give you a little boost.

 Source: National Institutes of Mental Health, American Psychiatric Association